-This Guyanese vanilla fudge recipe combines milk, butter, sugar, and vanilla for a decadently smooth and creamy treat.
+This Guyanese vanilla fudge recipe combines milk, sugar, butter and vanilla for a decadently smooth and creamy treat.
 Learn how to make vanilla fudge with the perfect consistency and flavor using just a few simple ingredients and techniques from a pro.

 The Best Vanilla Fudge Recipe